Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 Every event would be processend in its correct time window, and there would be no need to provide a buffer for late-arriving data.

 Example.
-**Use Case**
-In a streaming system where I m trying to compute hourly sales.
+	- **Use Case** In a streaming system where we are trying to compute hourly sales.

-**Problem**
-Due to the fact aht the shops are located in different geogfraphical location aroun the world they sometimes take time to arrive, so how could I process the sales having a window latency of 10 minutes`?
+		- **Problem**  Due to the fact aht the shops are located in different geogfraphical location aroun the world they sometimes take time to arrive, so how could I process the sales having a window latency of 10 minutes`?

-**Solution**

-- By using `watermark`  we can indicate to our system to compute by ranks in that case we can use a watermark of 10 minutes
+		- **Solution** By using `watermark`  we can indicate to our system to compute by ranks in that case we can use a watermark of 10 minutes

-**2 Problem**

-I have set a watermark of 10 minutes to account for pssible latencies.
-If I m aggregating sales for two time windows says 2-3pm and 3-4pm and a order comes in at 3:07 the watermark ensures that this lates orger gest accounted for in the 2-3 pm window, provide the actual order timesteamp indicates it was mede within that our
+		- **Second Problem** I have set a watermark of 10 minutes to account for pssible latencies.
+If I m aggregating sales for two time windows says  2-3pm and 3-4pm and a order comes in at 3:07 the watermark ensures that this lates orger gest accounted for in the 2-3 pm window, provide the actual order timesteamp indicates it was mede within that hour.
 		Howerver, how does the system differentiate between an order that genuinely took place at 3:07 pm and an order that was made earlier but only processed at 3:07 due to system latencies?
 	How does the system ensure that each order is placed in the correct aggregation window based on its actual timestam and not the processing time?

-**Solution 2**

-When we are processing streaming data, each event typically has a timestam associate with it.
+		- **Solution 2** When we are processing streaming data, each event typically has a timestam associate with it.
 This timestamp, which in our example is `order_timestamp`, represent when the order was actually made.
 This is different from the processing time.

-In our example:
+		- In our example:
 			- An order made at 2:57 but arriving at 3:07 hast an `order_timestamp` of 2:57 pm.
 The system processing time is 3:07
 			- An order actually made at 3:07 has an `oder_timestamp` of 3:07

 The watermark works with the oder_timestamp no the system processing time.

 **Other use of watermark**

+Deleting duplicate records.

 ```python
 deduped_df = (spark.readStream